Many partners. One mission.

 LSMNJ values the ministry we share with our New Jersey congregations in responding to the homeless, those that are food insecure or impacted by disaster, and those from infants to seniors who need our help.
 When we partner with congregations, we not only extend our reach⎯but also learn new ways to connect with and touch our communities.
 Thank you for helping us to further our mission.

 For your convenience, we have placed valuable resources here to share with your congregation.
-Download documents and to find out more about who we are and the classes we offer contact Beth Gebhart at 609-699-4133 or email@example.com.
+To find out more about who we are and the classes we offer contact Beth Gebhart at 609-699-4133 or firstname.lastname@example.org.

 General LSMNJ Information (can be used as church bulletin insert)

-Are you interested is starting a food ministry?
+Are you interested in starting a food ministry?
 We offer a grant for these purposes to Lutheran congregations that meet our specified criteria.
 Learn more about Lutherans Feeding Friends!
-Contact Beth Gebhart at 609-699-4133 or firstname.lastname@example.org.
+Contact Alison Lauck at 609-699-4138 or firstname.lastname@example.org.

 Click to view congregations that have already made use of a Lutherans Feeding Friends grant.